mperktold/html-dsl/README.md

 ### In-memory API included

-Although the main purpose of this library is to offer A DSL for writing HTML to the network, it also comes with an in-memory representation of HTML nodes.
-This API is fully interoperable with the DSL, meaning you can use the DSL to build the in-memory representation, and also pipe in-memory through the DSL using `include`.
-Additionally, there are factory methods to construct the in-memory nodes directly, without going over the generic DSL:
+Although the main purpose of this library is to offer A DSL for writing HTML to the network, it also comes with an in-memory immutable representation of HTML nodes, including factory methods for constructing them:

 ```java
 var node = html().content(